thicccat688/selenium-recaptcha-solver/README.md

     <li>Pydub for file conversions</li>
 </ul>

-You also need FFmpeg installed on your machine (and in your PATH if you're using Windows).
+This solver uses audio transcription to automatically solve ReCAPTCHA challenges, so you need to have FFmpeg installed on your machine and in your PATH (If using windows) or installed on your machine (For Linux or MacOS).

+Guide for installing FFmpeg on Windows: https://phoenixnap.com/kb/ffmpeg-windows Guide for installing FFmpeg on Linux: https://www.tecmint.com/install-ffmpeg-in-linux/ Guide for installing FFmpeg on MacOS: https://phoenixnap.com/kb/ffmpeg-mac

 ## Installation